GrzegorzStary/MILESTONE-2/README.md

 ![JS Lint](assets/readme/images/jslintvalid.png)
 #### Warning: Due to JEST testing, I was unable to find a proper solution for this issue.
 A similar issue also appears in the console.
+#### I have shortened lines of code to be below 80 characters.
+However I allowed long lines for comment lines (over 80 characters).

 ### JEST